thesabbirahmed/Hospital-Management-Html-master/README.md

-# Hospital-Management-Html
+# BDU-Health-Service-Utilization
 A decent Hospital Management System which is created using Html, css and Bootstrap.

-You can check it out from here - https://nirravv.github.io/Hospital-Management-Html/
+You can check it out from here - https://thesabbirahmed.github.io/Hospital-Management-Html-master/
 # Hospital-Management-Html-master